Australian rugby league's 100 greatest players

 In late 2007, the Australian Rugby League and National Rugby League commissioned 130 experts to select the 100 best rugby league players in the game's 100-year history in Australia.
-From this list, a limited panel of experts picked a "Team of the Century" - a team of 17 players considered to be the best Australian players of all time.
+The list was released in February 2008.
+From this list, a limited panel of experts picked a "Team of the Century" – a team of 17 players considered to be the best Australian players of all time.
 This team was announced in Sydney on 17 April 2008, see Australian Rugby League's Team of the Century.

 Rugby League's 100 Greatest Players

 Players are listed in alphabetical order.